lancewood1/cloud-native-course-errata/README.md

   (See "cf routes" and "cf create-route" commands.)
 - How can I delete all orphaned routes?
   (See if there is "cf" command for this.)
+- What are the constraints of Blue-Green deployment?

 ### Spring Boot